The BAS Endorsement: Why You Should Vote for Bernie Sanders

 The readers of this site range from anti-fascist anarchists who are wary of being involved in electoral politics at all, to other folks whose sole priority in the upcoming election is removing Trump from office.
 Regardless of where you fall along this spectrum, we submit that the clear choice in our upcoming primary is Bernie Sanders.

-Though Sanders has emerged as the clear choice, other candidates are deserving of merit.
+Though Sanders has emerged as the best candidate, other contenders are deserving of merit.

 Senator Elizabeth Warren began this campaign as a legitimate progressive alternative to Bernie Sanders.
 For the first several months of the campaign it appeared that she was in lock-step with Bernie about the need for a national single-payer health care system, and her proposed ”CARE Act” rightfully treats the opioid epidemic as the public health emergency it is.